|

 Keep in mind that you DO want a dot com, as opposed to a dot org, or net, or pretty much anything else.
 Everybody types in .com automatically.
 The others take a bit of work to remember.

-The next step will be to compete your registration with Bluehost.
+The next step will be to complete your registration with Bluehost.
 Once you do that, you’ll move on to step two: Installing WordPress.

 How To Install WordPress

 WordPress is a blogging software.
-It is easily the most versatile for the average person, and since it’s the most widely use, it has the most widely available plugin options, and expert help.
-I use to blog on Expression Engine, and let me tell you, finding tech help for that is a challenge – most people had never even heard of it! (fortunately I didn’t have to find people because my brother is one of those rare experts. :))
+It is easily the most versatile for the average person, and since it’s the most widely use, it has the most widely available plugin options and expert help.
+I used to blog on Expression Engine, and let me tell you, finding tech help for that is a challenge – most people had never even heard of it! (fortunately, I didn’t have to find people because my brother is one of those rare experts. :))

 So what you’ll do is login to Bluehost, find the Website Builders section, and click on the WordPress logo. (you can see it circled in orange at the bottom of the picture below)